sharowyeh/seo-checker-js/README.md

 - `.without()` number of elements without given attribute, shows result if not expected

-- `.included()` element should be has given element, shows message if not expected
+- `.included()` element should have given element, shows message if not expected

 - `.excluded()` element shouldn't contain given element, shows message if not expected

-- `.greater()` element shouldn't had more than given number, shows message if not expected
+- `.greater()` number of elements shouldn't be greater than given number, shows message if not expected

-Rule supprted methods all have JSDoc for reference
+Rule supported methods all have JSDoc for reference

 ## Output ##